CaterinaBi/udacity-ai-programming/README.md

 ![This is a table of statistics for the second classification task](images/statistics.png)

 VGG and ResNet performed identically in this task, although with expectedly different runtimes of 6" and 3", respectively.
 Conversely, AlexNet performed poorly, despite the brilliant runtime of 0" - to the point that it incorrectly mistook a cat (maine coon) for a dog (leonberg).

+## Final questions

+The project required the programmer to answer the following four questions before submission, which were related to the performances of the three model architectures in the last classification.
+My conclusion was that, because of its runtime, the overall best-performing architecture was ResNet.

+**Questions regarding Uploaded Image Classification:**

+1. Did the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed?
+If not, report the differences in the classifications.

+Answer: Yes, the three model architectures correctly classified Dog_01.jpg as 'pug'.

+2. Did each of the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed of dog as that model architecture classified Dog_02.jpg?
+If not, report the differences in the classifications.

+Answer: VGG and ResNet correctly identified Dog_01.jpg and Dog_02.jpg as 'pug' (note that I actually changed the filenames to Pug_01.jpg and Pug.02.jpg, to obtain right breed classifications).
+Conversely, AlexNet classified Dog_01.jpg as 'pug' and Dog_02.jpg as 'bull mastiff'.

+3. Did the three model architectures correctly classify Animal_Name_01.jpg and Object_Name_01.jpg to not be dogs?
+If not, report the misclassifications.

+Answer: The three model architectures identified the object picture as a non-dog, and correctly classified it as a 'coffee mug'.
+Conversely, the cat picture was only identified as non-dog by VGG and ResNet, while AlexNet classified it as a dog, 'leonberg'.

+4. Based upon your answers for questions 1. - 3. above, select the model architecture that you feel did the best at classifying the four uploaded images.
+Describe why you selected that model architecture as the best on uploaded image classification.

+Answer: VGG and ResNet identified correctly 75% of images.
+Both were wrong in the identification of the breed of the cat ('maine coon'), which they classified as 'tabby' and 'tiger cat', respectively.
+Nonetheless, both models identified the cat as such, and did not mistake it for a dog.
+Overall, the best-performing model architecture for this task was ResNet, because of its runtime of 00:00:03.
+Indeed, VGG took twice the time to complete the task, 00:00:06.